Principal Investigator

 Vice-Chair Neurology Research

-Chief-Division of MS and Neuroimmunology
+Chief-Division of Multiple Sclerosis and Neuroimmunology

 Director of UConn Health MS Center